eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 This allows re-running the scenario without the original runner script.
 When option `traceGetters=False` is set, only functions that change the simulation state are included in the log file.
 Functions that retrieve simulation data are technically not needed to reproduce a scenario but it may be useful to include them if the data retrieval functions are themselves the cause of a bug.

+### Determine why the TraCI client cannot connect

+Possibly, the arguments given to `traci.start` generated an error when launching SUMO.
+This will manifest as

+`traci.exceptions.FatalTraCIError: Could not connect.`

+To diagnose the problem, add options for writing a log file `traci.start` (i.e. `traci.start(['sumo', '-c', 'example.sumocfg', '--log', 'logfile.txt'])`
+After the script fails to start, look into the written logfile and fix the error reported therein.

 ## Usage Examples

 ### Run a simulation until all vehicles have arrived